Krak0ghost/py-updater/README.md

 ```
 sudo apt update && sudo apt upgrade -y && sudo apt install python -y
 ```
-If we have compilator we can turn updater.py
+If we have compiler we can turn updater.py

 ```
 sudo python updater.py